Twenty One Gms

-Twenty One Gms is a 2022 Indian Malayalam-language crime thriller film written and directed by Bibin Krishna (in his feature film debut).
-The film stars Anoop Menon as Crime Branch DYSP Nanda Kishore who investigates a series of murders that takes place within a week.
-It also features Renji Panicker, Leona Lishoy, Anu Mohan and Ranjith in supporting roles.
+Twenty One Gms is a 2022 Indian Malayalam-language crime thriller film written and directed by Bibin Krishna in his directorial debut.
+The film stars Anoop Menon who investigates a series of murders that takes place within a week.
+It also features Renji Panicker, Leona Lishoy, Anu Mohan, Aji John, Chandunath G Nair, and Ranjith in supporting roles.
 The soundtrack was composed by Deepak Dev, with lyrics written by Vinayak Sasikumar.

 Twenty One Gms was released in theatres on 18 March 2022.
 It received positive reviews from critics.

 Plot

 Nanda Kishore is the Deputy Superintendent at the Police Crime Branch, who lives a sad life with his wife Gauri after their only daughter passes away.
+Gauri's brother Vinay soon joins them and agrees to live with them considering his sister's grief and loneliness.